SimonCB765/NeuralNetworkTraining/README.md

 Numeric indexing is 0-based

+Sharding is randomised in the sense that it is not split perfectly.
+So if you say 70/15/15 then each example is given a 0.7 chance of going into train, 0.15 into test and 0.15 into validation

+if you do supply the fractions (rather than relying on the defaults) then there must be at least a training fraction provided also if you only supply a subset (like only supply the train and test) then no examples will go to validation in this case

 Training fraction takes precendence, then test then validation.
 So if fractions are:

 - train - T_f